 Box of Energy is a battery technology provider that has specialized on battery systems for PV and wind production.
-The company buys second hand lithium-ion batteries from the electrical car industry and assembled the battery system product in Anderstorp by a partner company.
+The company buys second hand lithium-ion batteries from the electrical car industry, today contract with Porsche and Volvo, and assembled the battery system product in Anderstorp by a partner company.
 Box of Energy's battery system includes technology that handles the control and regulation of charging and discharging the battery from PV/wind production along with power control and planning of the energy consumption.
 Their battery system also has features that allow the system to go into off-grid operation if the power from the grid is lost.
-The company has installed four systems that are monitored for testing and certification, and approximately another 35 systems has been sold and installed at different customers since the start in 2014.
+The company has installed four systems that are monitored for testing and certification, and approximately another 60 systems has been sold and installed at different customers since the start in 2014.